LearnShareRefine/LearnShareRefine.github.io/_posts/2021-08-07-Retrenchment-&-Vacancies-In-Singapore.md

 It appears that *Community, Social and Personal Services* has the highest unfilled vacancies in 2020.

 According to [data.gov.sg](https://data.gov.sg/), below groups of occupations belong to the field of Community, Social and Personal Services:
-1) Public administration and education
+- 1) Public administration and education
-2) Health and social services
+- 2) Health and social services
-3) Arts, entertainment and recreation
+- 3) Arts, entertainment and recreation
-4) Other community, social and personal services
+- 4) Other community, social and personal services

-Was there a workforce shortage in this field? :octocat:
+Was there a workforce shortage in this field?

 <div class="post-categories">
   {% if post %}